dotnet/designs/accepted/2020/net5/net5.md

 > we should go down the road of not doing it at first." --
 > [@rainersigwald](https://github.com/rainersigwald)

+### Window-specific behavior

+_**Open Issue**.
+Review with WinForms/WPF & Windows folks._

+* We need to define what the Windows version number is.
+It should probably be the minimum for WPF/WinForms (because that makes the most sense until we ship support for WinRT in .NET 5).
+Generally speaking, we expect UWP flavors to burn in into the project file, just like iOS and Android.

+* When would the WinRT APIs be referenced?
+Should they show up by default (assuming the project specified they correct version for the WinRT bindings) or should there be an equivalent for `UseWinForms`?
+We probably don't want an opt-in for the foundational WinRT APIs but maybe for the UI layer.

 ### NuGet pack behavior

 We need to update the .nuspec format to allow embedding target platform